mhaln3mi/Sater-React-101-Project-v2/README.md

 # Description
 This project is an improvement on the final project for React-101 course on Sater platform.
-The app is a TODO app with styling and I think that it looks cool.
+The app is a TODO app with improved styling to make it look better.

 You can visit the site [here](https://m3n-todo.netlify.app/)